-An electric toothbrush that provides a deep cleaning action that effectively cleans the teeth and stimulates the gums while still being extremely gentle, even on sensitive teeth.
-It vibrates 31,000 strokes per minute and creates pressure waves in the bristles that results in the production of bubbles that help to dislodge plaque.
+An electric toothbrush that provides a deep cleaning action that effectively cleans the teeth and stimulates the gums.
+It is extremely gentle, even on sensitive teeth.
 This toothbrush may be a good option for someone that has dexterity or range of motion issues with their hands as it does some of the work for you.
 This toothbrush also has a built in two-minute timer.

 As a result we recommend that you change your toothbrush out every 3-4 months.
 Along with brushing and flossing daily it is important to schedule a professional cleaning every six months with one of our friendly hygienists at the office of Leslie B. Anthony D.M.D.